upbound/crossplane.github.io/content/master/reference/composition.md

     type: Convert
     convert: ToLower

+# If the value of the 'from' field is 'Hello', the value of the 'to' field will
+# be set to 'SGVsbG8='.
+- type: string
+  string:
+     type: Convert
+     convert: ToBase64

+# If the value of the 'from' field is 'SGVsbG8=', the value of the 'to' field will
+# be set to 'Hello'.
+- type: string
+  string:
+     type: Convert
+     convert: FromBase64

 # If the value of the 'from' field is https://crossplane.io, the value of the 'to' field will
 # be set to crossplane.io
 - type: string